Select Page

-Check out this PSA (Piece of Salutogenic Advice), where our Salutogenic Specialist Angela discusses why BMI is limited in assessing health; focusing on tracking body fat percentage, waist circumference, and fitness level for a holistic view of well-being.
+Check out this PSA (Piece of Salutogenic Advice), where our Salutogenic Specialist Angela discusses why BMI is Bull$#!& in most cases and what you should be tracking as you work towards better health!

 When it comes to weight loss, we often get hung up on the wrong numbers.
 Weight alone, and even BMI (which is a ratio of height and weight), do not take into account body composition.
 While it’s good to have a general idea of a healthy weight range for your body type, it’s important not to get too focused on the number on the scale.
 Weight is the product of lifestyle.
 If you follow a healthy lifestyle that includes a balanced diet of anti-inflammatory foods and daily activity, your weight will naturally be within a healthy range.
 If you’re eating excessively and living a sedentary life, your weight will reflect that.